hurbcom/challenge-bravo/docs/docs.md

 GET /convert
 ```
 Converts the given amount.
+When making the request, it updates the `exchange_rates` of the `from` String.
+If currency doesn't exists, but it is found in the external API, it creates the currency.

 | Parameter   | Type      | Description                                 |
 | :---------- | :-------- | :------------------------------------------ |
 | `from`      | `string`  | **Required**.
 Currency name to convert from |